 Hartham Common, Hertford

-Peddling and paddling are free and there’s free parking at the leisure centre for 2.5 hours or you can park in Sainsbury’s and get your parking charge refunded if you buy £10 worth of groceries.
+Free parking at the leisure centre for 2.5 hours or you can park in Sainsbury’s and get your parking charge refunded if you buy £10 worth of groceries.

-Church Farm, Ardingley
+Church Farm, Ardingley, near Stevenage

 Good old fashioned and down to earth fun on the farm without the huge price tag of other farms.
 Feed animals, go for a walk, enjoy the sunshine.
 The play area in the woods won’t appeal to anyone keen on health and safety but the cakes from the café will definitely win you over.
 It always seems to be muddy even on the driest days…